Noah Cates Game Preview: Flyers vs. Oilers

 Cates Stats vs. the Oilers in 2022-23

-- Defensively, the Oilers allowed 256 total goals (3.1 per game) to rank 17th in league action.
+- The Oilers allowed 256 total goals (3.1 per game), ranking 17th in league play in goals against.

 - Their goal differential (+69) made them second-best in the league.